Exploring the Florida Everglades

 Explore the Everglades during the dry season.
 Dry conditions and lower temperatures bring about significant changes in the Everglades landscape - water levels drop and large numbers of animals congregate around remnant water holes, making wildlife viewing an easy endeavor.
 Birding is exceptional, as many species winter in the relative warmth of the South Florida wilds.

 The Florida Everglades is one of the most complex and most fragile natural systems in the United States, consisting of nine distinct ecosystems.
 At its heart is the well-known "river of grass," a slowly flowing freshwater river that is both shallow and immense, which merges into wide tidal rivers and then mixes with salt water from the Gulf of Mexico and the Florida Bay.
 It is here that the world's greatest mangrove forest thrives.
-In addition there is cypress swamp, freshwater marl prairie, hardwood hammocks, pinelands, and freshwater sloughs.
-This diversity of ecosystems combines to create some of the greatest biodiversity found in any one area.

 February in the Everglades